 Samarin testified his final owner – a vile waste of carbon called The Mohican – suddenly started treating him humanely and used his considerable influence to reduce Samarin’s workload.
 And he suddenly started feeding Samarin.

-The Mohican plans an escape.
-But in Samarin’s testimony only he and The Mohican are involved.
-Samarin soon discerns what kind of fate is in store for him and evades his partner.
-After months of wandering ever southward he arrives at the Siberian village of Yazyk.
+The Mohican prepares an escape.
+But in Samarin’s testimony only he and The Mohican are in on the plan.
+Samarin soon discerns the evil fate in store for him and evades his partner.
+After months of wandering ever southward he arrives half dead at the Siberian village of Yazyk.

 The Mohican, said Samarin, had selected him and fattened him up for the escape.
 The supply of new prisoners had stopped as the Civil War raged, so there was no “new meat”.
 But by Stalin’s time this was never a problem.
 An endless stream of inmates entered the Gulag, so your average korova was already in good shape compared to the veteran prisoners.
 He looked good enough to eat.